GhostWriters/DockSTARTer/docs/basics/faq.md

 > [Ouroboros](https://hub.docker.com/r/pyouroboros/ouroboros/) will monitor (all or specified) running Docker containers and update them to the (latest or tagged) available image in the remote registry.

-In short, Ouroboros keeps your containers up to date.
+In short, Ouroboros and Watchtower do the same thing: keeps your containers up to date.

 ## Ouroboros/Watchtower FAQ